 Finding the right person to manage your investment is a big decision, so it is important to do your research before settling on a Property Manager.
 We’ve put together our top 10 tips on how to find a Property Manager who will suit your requirements.
-Don’t forget to download the Property Manager checklist available in our Members area and at the bottom of this article.

 Why is a good property manager important?

 Choosing a good Property Manager will do more than give you someone who can collect your rent.
 They will help you maximise your investment.
 They will provide their knowledge on the laws and legislation of Real Estate, find and screen suitable tenants, conduct inspections and organise maintenance work, when required.

 Owning an investment property is important in building your financial future and therefore you want a Property Manager who is able to help you minimise your risk and maximise your return.

 The top 10 tips for choosing your Property Manager

 1. Leverage referral sources

 Word of mouth is a powerful tool, so if you have friends, family or colleagues who have rental properties, the best place to start is with the Property Managers they recommend.
 Create a list of suggested Property Managers or Real estate companies that are referred to you from different sources.
 Note the names that are mentioned multiple times from various sources.

 It is just as important that you ask those who are referring to you whether they are happy with the company or person they are using and what problems they have had.
 Even though referral sources can be biased, it does help give you a start on who may or may not fit your needs.

 2. Focus on agencies experienced in rental listings